 - Fund local Green New Deal grants, controlled by people who have been impacted by environmental injustices to ensure community members can choose the right investments to help their communities transition away from fossil fuels.

 - Save the orcas and our salmon.
 For example, fully fund culvert replacement projects for fish passages, with a “penny plan” – 1 cent per year gas tax increase for 4 years with a local jobs programs to reconstruct culverts across the state, with a focus on needs expressed by Native communities.

 - Remove dams where it makes sense to boost salmon runs, protect the orcas, and respect the traditions of tribes.

-- Fund forest management to revitalize damaged ecosystems and prevent forest fires.
+- Fund forest management, working with Native communities to revitalize damaged ecosystems and prevent dangerous wildfires.

 I’m running a people-powered campaign, with no fossil fuel money.
 If you’d like to offer feedback, please reach me at email@example.com.
 I’d love to hear from my constituents!